 Being a massage therapist is becoming a popular career choice for many.
-People are drawn to the field for many reasons- wanting to help people is one of the main reasons and wanting to have a career where you can make a difference compared to having a corporate job where you often feel like a prisoner at your desk.
+People are drawn to the field for many reasons.
+Wanting to help people is one of the main reasons and wanting to have a career where you can make a difference compared to having a corporate job where you often feel like a prisoner at your desk is often a motivator.

 The massage school admissions people seem to forget the details though and most do not even know to ask about these kind of things and many of it won’t really matter to most – it is just part of ‘the job’.
 People want to know if you can make a good living and things like that.
 Just like any career, the answers depend really more on YOU and your abilities to put everything you learn in massage school together into something that creates a successful massage career.

 So here goes: things that they don’t tell you about when thinking about a career in massage